Camo, flags, and the Kraken: Experts decode the symbols of the Capitol insurrectionists

 President Donald Trump has long courted white supremacists and those who feel left behind in a diverse, multicultural America.
 Increasingly, Trump’s followers have been emboldened to wear explicit symbols of hate and violence.
 “The dog whistles in conservative politics have become bullhorns in the Trump era,” says Robert Rowland, professor of communications at the University of Kansas, who studies Trump’s rhetoric.

 Looking closely at images of the rioters, you see everything from Bibles and Nordic runes to animal costumes and white supremacist references.
 Experts say many of these symbols are rich in history and meaning, revealing a lot about the ideologies of pro-Trump extremists.
-“This is a response to America actually becoming a democracy, where the laws of the nation applying to everyone,” says Robert Sanders, a retired U.S. Navy judge and a professor at the University of New Haven who specializes in national security.
+“This is a response to America actually becoming a democracy, where the laws of the nation apply to everyone,” says Robert Sanders, a retired U.S. Navy judge and a professor at the University of New Haven who specializes in national security.
 “This has never been the desire of some.
 And this was their way of showing it.”

 Here, experts explain some of the key symbols that Trump supporters brought to Capitol Hill.